 JPMorgan board "strongly endorses" dual role for Dimon

-(Reuters) - The board of directors of JPMorgan Chase & Co (JPM.N) said on Friday it "strongly endorses" keeping Jamie Dimon as both their chairman and chief executive of the company.
+March 22 (Reuters) - The board of directors of JPMorgan Chase & Co said on Friday it "strongly endorses" keeping Jamie Dimon as both their chairman and as chief executive of the company.

 The comment, contained in the opening pages of the company's proxy filing ahead of its annual meeting on May 21, is a more vigorous affirmation of the same view the panel took last year when it opposed an unsuccessful shareholder proposal to split the roles.